velniaszs/Fabric_Workspace_Settings/docs/OPEN-ISSUES.md

 - **Consumed rows.** Whether to stamp a row as used on first read, so an audit row ID cannot be replayed into a second flow run (§10.2).
 Low risk, cheap to add.
 - **Concurrency.** The app writes the row once, the flow updates it once.
 The only real race is a double-click, and the already-connected check covers it (§10.2).

 **Descoped** (Contributors can already do these in the UI): `GetGitSyncStatus`, `CommitWorkspaceToGit`, `UpdateWorkspaceFromGit` as standalone flows, and `ChangeGitConnectionSettings` (use disconnect + connect).
-Note the `commitToGit` / `updateFromGit` **calls** remain inside `ConnectWorkspaceToGit` because initialize requires them.
+The `commitToGit` / `updateFromGit` **calls** survive as flow 8, because initialize requires one of them to move any content.

 **Also descoped:** `crbab_GitConnection` and `crbab_WorkspaceGitMapping` tables — Fabric owns that state and the GET APIs return it live.

-**Resolved 2026-08-07.** The old flow 3 ran as the broker SPN and returned the SPN's connections rather than the caller's.
+**Done 2026-08-07.** The old flow 3 ran as the broker SPN and returned the SPN's connections rather than the caller's.
 It was renamed in place to `ListMyConnections` and its HTTP action swapped for the delegated connector, keeping its GUID and its pagination logic.
 See FLOWS §3.